A celebrity fight almost broke out on the MTV VMAs red carpet, and the incident overshadowed the show

 Then the anonymous sources got busy, and the narrative became less clear with each explanation: One source told People magazine and TMZ that McGregor asked to take a photo with Machine Gun Kelly and was denied, which started all the fuss.
 But McGregor’s rep told Us Weekly that was “totally false," and added for good measure that Machine Gun Kelly recently attended one of McGregor’s fights.
 A rep for UFC fighter also explained to Rolling Stone, “MGK’s security overreacted and pushed Conor.”

-Of course, all of overshadowed the actual show, taking place during MTV’s 40th anniversary year.
+Of course, all that overshadowed the actual show, taking place during MTV’s 40th anniversary year.
 The network enlisted Madonna, Jennifer Lopez and Cyndi Lauper to all make special appearances, while the Foo Fighters were presented with the Global Icon Award and Busta Rhymes performed a medley of hits.

 Lil Nas X walked away with video of the year, the most prestigious award, as well as best video direction and best visual effects for his latest hit single, “Montero (Call Me By Your Name).”
 Breakout star Olivia Rodrigo won three awards, including song of the year for her inescapable smash “Drivers License,” and BTS and Billie Eilish each picked up two trophies.